Roman–Etruscan Wars: War with Clusium in 508 BC

-Tarquinius, having failed to regain the throne using his allies of Tarquinii and Veii, next sought the aid of Lars Porsena, king of Clusium in 508 BC.
+Lucius Tarquinius Superbus the last King of Rome, having failed to regain the throne using his allies of Tarquinii and Veii, next sought the aid of Lars Porsena, king of Clusium in 508 BC.
 Clusium was at that time a powerful Etruscan city.

 The Roman senate heard of the approach of Porsena's army, and were afraid lest the people of Rome should out of fear let the enemy into the city.
 Accordingly, the senate took a number of measures to strengthen the resolve of the populace, including purchasing grain from the Volsci and from Cumae, nationalising licences for the sale of salt (which was at the time costly), and exempting the lower classes from taxes and port customs duties.
 The measures were successful, and the mood of the populace turned against the enemy.

-Porsena, with his army, attacked Rome.
+Porsena and his forces attacked Rome.
 As his troops were surging towards the Pons Sublicius, one of the bridges over the Tiber leading into the city, Publius Horatius Cocles leapt across the bridge to hold off the enemy, giving the Romans time to destroy the bridge.
 He was joined by Titus Herminius Aquilinus and Spurius Larcius.
 Herminius and Larcius retreated as the bridge was almost destroyed.
 Horatius waited until the bridge had fallen, then swam back across the river under enemy fire.
 A statue was erected to Horatius in the comitium, along with land at the public expense, and also private awards.

 As the attack had been unsuccessful, Porsena next determined to blockade the city.
 He established a garrison on the Janiculum, blocked river transport, and sent raiding parties into the surrounding countryside.

 During the siege, the consul Valerius baited a group of the Clusian army with a herd of cattle driven out through the Esquiline Gate.
 Titus Herminius was ordered to lay in wait along the Via Gabina, two miles from Rome.
 Spurius Larcius was posted with troops inside the Colline Gate; consul Titus Lucretius Tricipitinus waited with troops at the Naevian Gate; while Valerius himself led troops down from the Coelian Hill.
 The trap was successful, and the band of Clusians were killed.